Hyderabad Emerges as India’s Second-Largest Data Center Market

 Hyderabad’s 1.9GW Data Center pipeline is positioning the city as India’s second-largest data center market after Mumbai.
-Driven by rising demand for AI infrastructure, cloud services, and hyperscale deployments, the Hyderabad 1.9GW Data Center expansion highlights the growing importance of regional compute hubs in India’s digital economy.
-According to Knight Frank India, the city continues to attract significant investment from cloud providers, colocation operators, and infrastructure developers.
+Driven by rising demand for AI infrastructure, cloud services, and hyperscale deployments.
+The Hyderabad 1.9GW Data Center expansion highlights the growing importance of regional compute hubs in India’s digital economy.
+As per the report from Knight Frank India, Hyderabad’s operational data center capacity increased from 60.9 megawatts (MW) in 2022 to 151.4 MW.
+The city now accounts for a growing share of India’s expanding digital infrastructure market, supported by investments from hyperscalers, and colocation operators.

 Pipeline Growth Signals Long-Term Infrastructure Demand

 The most significant indicator of Hyderabad’s momentum is its future development pipeline.
 Knight Frank estimates that committed and planned projects in the city total approximately 1.9GW, placing Hyderabad ahead of several established data center markets across the country.
+The expansion comes as India experiences rising demand for AI infrastructure.
+Furthermore, enterprises are deploying more AI workloads, cloud providers are expanding regional capacity.
+Technology companies are investing in compute resources to support training and inference requirements, unlike traditional enterprise data centers, modern AI facilities require much higher power density, advanced cooling technologies, and high-capacity networking infrastructure.
+Consequently, developers continue building larger campuses to support hyperscale AI deployments.

 AI Workloads Reshape Infrastructure Requirements

 The growth of generative AI has changed how operators evaluate data center locations.
-Access to reliable power, available land, and network connectivity has become increasingly important as infrastructure developers plan multi-megawatt and gigawatt-scale projects.
+Access to reliable power, and network connectivity has become increasingly important as infrastructure developers plan multi-megawatt and gigawatt-scale projects.
+Hyderabad has emerged as a beneficiary of this trend.
+Industry participants cite the availability of large development sites, and state-level support for digital infrastructure as factors contributing to the city’s appeal.

 Cloud Providers Continue Expanding Capacity